mazelab/haraka-plugins/README.md

 ## MySQL quota

 Checks quota against a mysql backend.
 The query can and should be configured to suit your environment.
+Please note that the plugin does not calculate the quota value.
+You need a different service/job for that.
+Dovecot for example can do that.
+It is only necessary to write the into the bytes table of the mysql backend.

 Behavior: